CheatInNeed/02369_Tower_Defense/SprintLog.md

 - Implemented logic for maps with tile classes.
 - None of the graphic is done yet.

-Group 3 - Alexander and Casper
+Group 3 - Alexander and Kasper
 -

 ## Looked at git

+We should have implemented gameloop as the first thing and then iterated our additions afterward